temporalio/edu-101-python-code/exercises/hello-workflow/README.md

 1. Open the `greeting.py` file (located in the `practice` subdirectory) in the editor
 2. Review the input parameters, business logic, and return value.

-## Part B: Specify a Task Queue Name for the Worker
+## Part C: Specify a Task Queue Name for the Worker

 1. Open the `worker.py` file (located in the `practice` subdirectory) in the editor
 2. Specify `greeting-tasks` as the name of the task queue
 3. Save your changes

-## Part C: Start the Worker
+## Part D: Start the Worker

 2. Run the following command in the terminal window to start the Worker